nadiamakmak/hw1/README.md

 FOR PART 1:

+split_test.cpp has a place to create a dynamically allocated linked list.
+This list is deleted at the end of the main function, so no memory leaks should occur.
+Valgrind checks out.

 FOR PART 2:

 When testing, please make sure all code goes through the try block to be able to handle an error when trying to reference an invalid location.